robmllze/xyz_gen/README.md

 ## Included Generators

 ### ⚙️ generate_directives.dart
-A quick way to create missing import/export or part of directives to your files.
+A quick way to create missing import/export or part-of directives to your files.

 ### ⚙️ generate_exports.dart
 Looks through a folder for all Dart files and creates an exports file that includes them all, simplifying your project.